 Hinagdanan is boasting several stalactites and stalagmite formations parallel to each other and a fresh water lagoon that is about 10 to 12 meters deep.
 The cave is about 100 metres long of beautiful rock formations.
 The lagoon in the cave has lovely greenish color due to the green limestone at the bottom of the pool.
 The entrance fee to Hinagdanan Cave is 25 pesos but if you want to swim in the lagoon it’s additional fee of 100 pesos.

-These wierd shape hills stand in the central Bohol.
-When I was there they were covered in green grass, which turns brown (like chocolate) during the dry season, hence the name.
-Geologists say that they are weathered formations of a marine limestone lying on top of an impenetrable clay base.
+These weird shape hills stand in the central Bohol.
+When I was there they were covered in green grass, which turns brown (like a chocolate) during the dry season, hence the name.
+The geologists say that they are weathered formations of a marine limestone lying on top of an impenetrable clay base.
 Can you imagine all this place was sea and the chocolate hills grew up on corals?
 It sounds amazing!

 Responsible tourism in Bohol